debezium/debezium-design-documents/DDD-8.md

 * Secondaries:
   replicate operations from the primary to maintain an identical data set.
 To replicate data, a secondary applies operations from the primary's oplog to its own data set in an asynchronous process.
 A replica set can have one or more secondaries.

+> Note: Technically there are also hidden members (secondaries which are purposefully hidden from client advertising) and arbiter nodes (nodes which don't hold data but vote in primary election).
+> Neither of these are likely relevant for our case (although technically a hidden node could be used for CDC with direct connection)

 Every node in a RS has its own [_oplog_ collection](https://www.mongodb.com/docs/manual/core/replica-set-oplog/) located into `local.oplog.rs`.

 The standard way to connect to RS is using the following connection string